Simuns/bash-handy-tools/README.md

 # wwcon.sh
 wwcon is great for system administrators that need to access a variety of RDP connections locked behind a variety of VPN tunnels.
 It combines nmcli with Remmina RDP manager automating the vpn tunnel switching so you only have to care about what RDP host you need access to.
-This makes for a more seemless dayly workflow.
+This makes for a more seamless daily workflow.

 #### Will write how to later